 Do Your Homework

-In addition to studying up on what it’s like to be a tournament angler, it’s also wise to do your homework on the specific lake, river, or waterway you’re going to be fishing in.
+In addition to studying what it’s like to be a tournament angler, it’s also wise to do your homework on the specific lake, river, or waterway you’re going to be fishing in.
 Being able to catch lots of sizable fish during the spring or summer when they are in a feeding frenzy is great, but you won’t be able to successfully use the same tactics and strategies during the fall or winter months.

 Try to get a sense for where the fish are going to be at each time of the year, as well as which baits and lures work well for the type of fish species you’re going after.
 If you ask any fishing tournament winner, you’ll find that they usually spend more time researching and practicing on a certain body of water than they will actually fishing in the competition.